 - Quit and restart the Second Life Viewer (also called "relogging").

 - Right-click yourself and choose Edit Outfit Parts (don't save anything).
 In the AVATAR window, click the Back (<) button, or close the window out.

 - Select Show Advanced Menu and click OK.

 - In the menu at the top of the viewer, select Advanced > Rebake Textures (Ctrl+Alt+R).

 - Open your Inventory and enter a character (like a) in the Filter Inventory field.
 The number of items displayed in the top left of the INVENTORY window will increase as the servers fetch your inventory.
 Wait until the number stops increasing (this might take some time, depending on how much stuff you have), then relog.

 - Re-wear your normal shape, skin, clothes, and attachments.
 This step is much easier if you are using a pre-existing saved outfit, but remember not to save anything before your avatar is restored!

 - Clear the Second Life Viewer's cache.

 Don't see what you need here?
-Please visit our Knowledge Base for a more comprehensive list of Support topics!
+Check out our expanded Knowledge Base article!